 Definition: A sexually transmitted infection (STI) is an infectious disease transmitted through sexual activity.
 There are about 25 commonly known organisms that cause STIs.
 The most common STIs are Chlamydia, Gonorrhea, Genital Herpes, HPV and Syphilis.
 Importance: According to the Department of Health and Human Services: Despite the fact that STIs are quite preventable, they continue to be an increasingly large public health concern.
 STIs have many long lasting repercussions including decrease in reproductive health, danger to fetal health, perinatal problems and even cancer.
 In many STIs, there are no apparent symptoms, allowing for the disease to be spread unknowingly and leading to long-term health consequences for the infected individual.
 Limited or lack of access to health care along with high-risk sexual activity is many times directly correlated to a larger proportion of STIs amongst certain social groups such as migrant workers, sex workers, incarcerated populations and adolescents.
 National Objective: The Department of Health and Human Services seeks to "promote responsible sexual behaviors, strengthen community capacity, and increase access to quality services to prevent sexually transmitted diseases and their complications."
 The Healthy People 2020 objectives for the most common STIs are as follows: Reduce proportion of females aged 15 to 24 who attended family planning clinics in the past 12 months infected with Chlamydia trachomatis to only 6.7 percent.
 Reduce gonorrhea to 257 new cases per 100,000 people for females and to 198 new cases per 100,000 people for males.
 Reduce occurrence of primary and secondary syphilis to 1.4 cases per 100,000 females and to 6.8 cases per 100,000 males.
 Reduce the percentage of young adults infected with genital herpes due to herpes simplex type 2 to 9.5 percent.
-Key Findings: The key findings for chlamydia, gonorrhea and syphilis include: Chlamydia was the most commonly diagnosed STI in San Luis Obispo County in 2010.
-The rate of reported Chlamydia in San Luis Obispo County, while significantly lower than the State, as shown in Figure 15- 1, followed the State's trend in 2010, exhibiting a slight increase from 2009.
-Between 2001 and 2010, the rate of reported gonorrhea in San Luis Obispo County was significantly lower than the State's, as shown in Figure 15-2.
-San Luis Obispo County has met the Healthy People objective of no more than 257 new female and 198 new male cases per 100,000 people.

-As shown in Figure 15-3, the rate of reported syphilis (primary and secondary) increased markedly in California from 2001 to 2008 but in 2009 began to decrease.
+Key Findings: The key findings for chlamydia, gonorrhea and syphilis include: Chlamydia was the most commonly diagnosed STI in San Luis Obispo County in 2011.
+The rate of reported Chlamydia in San Luis Obispo County, while significantly lower than the State, as shown in Figure 15- 1, followed the State's trend in 2011, exhibiting an increase from 2010.
+Between 2001 and 2011, the rate of reported gonorrhea in San Luis Obispo County was significantly lower than the State's, as shown in Figure 15-2.
+San Luis Obispo County has met the Healthy People objective of no more than 257 new female and 198 new male cases per 100,000 people. ➢ As shown in Figure 15-3, the rate of reported syphilis (primary and secondary) increased markedly in California from 2001 to 2008 but in 2009 began to decrease before increasing again in 2010.
 An outbreak in a State Institution led to a large increase in cases in 2008 in SLO County.
+A dramatic increase of syphilis cases in SLO County in 2012 could be due to increases in syphilis among MSM that have been reported over the past several years.